diginsight/smartcache/src/docs/90. Issues/202607/20270720.02-smartcache-doesnt-coalesce/overview.md

 ### Why a second flag (not a mode enum)

-Rather than a `CoalesceScope` enum, cross-node is a **plain second boolean** (`CoalesceRacingCacheMissesAcrossNodes`) layered on Flag 1.
-This keeps each capability independently toggleable per call / per class / globally, matches the requested `SmartCacheOperationOptions` shape, and avoids encoding the rejected Redis mode in the type system.
+Rather than a `CoalesceScope` enum, cross-node is a **plain second boolean** (`CoalesceRacingCacheMissesAcrossNodes`) that **implies** Flag 1.
+This keeps each capability toggleable per call / per class / globally (in-memory alone, or in-memory + cross-node), matches the requested `SmartCacheOperationOptions` shape, and avoids encoding the rejected Redis mode in the type system.

 ---